Capital.com

 How to report Capital.com CFDs in Poland?

 CFDs on Capital.com are derivative instruments — each closed position generates income or loss taxed at 19%.
-Import the "Leveraged Trades History" CSV file into the calculator.
+Import the "Leveraged Trades History" / "Transactions" CSV or the "Trading Statement" PDF into the calculator.
 The system will automatically convert amounts to PLN, account for swap costs, and prepare PIT-38 with PIT-ZG.

 Are swap (overnight) costs from Capital.com tax-deductible?